50 Festive Christmas Things To Do In Florida for 2024

 There is fun for young and old at this event and plenty of Christmas things to do to help get into a jolly mood.

 Throughout December, the Village of Baytowne Wharf in Sandestin is abuzz with holiday things to do.
-In addition to being beautifully decorated, three days a week, you can see the 12 Nights of Lights show along the village tree and through the town.
+In addition to being beautifully decorated, every night you can see the Nights of Lights show along the village tree and through the town.

 There are also frequent holiday concert series for hearing festive music.
 And for those who like winter frolicking, check out the ice-skating rink!